 Local government shall implement a county-wide greenways network.
 It shall be the intent of the greenways network to provide for integrated natural resources management and protection, resource-based recreation, educational and historical interpretive opportunities, and increased opportunities for alternative modes of transportation with an emphasis on connectivity among these resources.

-The goal of this program originally was to build a community-wide greenways system intended to protect and manage riparian corridors, floodplains, and other environmentally sensitive areas, as well as scenic areas, vistas, places of historic and cultural significance, and native plant and animal habitat.
+The original goal of this program was to build a community-wide greenways system intended to protect and manage riparian corridors, floodplains, and other environmentally sensitive areas, as well as scenic areas, vistas, places of historic and cultural significance, and native plant and animal habitat.
 Another goal was to connect greenways and parks to neighborhoods, schools, shopping, and work destinations through a system of shared use paths and trails.
-This program has largely met the first goal, and the updated Greenways Master Plan will help our community reach the second goal.
+The updated Greenways Master Plan retains these goals with an emphasis on connectivity.

 The first edition of the Tallahassee - Leon County Greenways Master Plan, adopted by the Tallahassee City Commission and Leon County Board of County Commissioners in July 2004, was intended to provide guidance to local government for the continued implementation of environmental land acquisition activities to protect large-scale ecosystems, water quality, and floral and faunal habitat, and to provide passive (resource-based) recreational areas for residents and visitors to the Tallahassee/Leon County area.
 The Greenways Master Plan implements Policy 6.1.2 of the Conservation Element in the Tallahassee - Leon County Comprehensive Plan: